-East River Park covered in snow
+East River Park Promenade

 image